 · The biggest benefit of writing a press release is to your bottom line.
 As stated, they are a very in-expensive way to get exposure for your company, brand or product.
 With this increased exposure, it develops your reputation and attracts new customers that you wouldn’t have reached before.

-A press release is a cost-effective and beneficial way to for new customers to find you and anyone can do it.
-Here are our tips to writing a great press release to get your started!
+A press release is a cost-effective and beneficial way to for new customers to find you, and anyone can do it.
+We hope Icontexto media’s tips to writing a great press release helps you get stated!